Canadian-Wildlife-Federation/Documentation/docs/source/docs_tech/docs_tech_arch_api.rst

 Maximum Features
 ----------------

 A maximum of 55,000 features will be returned.
-If a feature API request would result in more than 55,000 features the system will return an error with a HTTP Status code of 403 (Forbidden), and a message telling the user they should add additional filter to limit the query results.
+If a feature API request would result in more than 55,000 features, the system will return an error with a HTTP Status code of 403 (Forbidden), and a message telling the user they should add additional filters to limit the query results.

 The value ``55000`` is an application parameter and can be modified if required (see ``application.properties`` file).